ec-europa/europa-component-library/scripts/static-pages/README.md

+**`scripts/static-pages/demo/` is the one exception** — real-content source material (e.g. a sitemap/content export) the user wants to keep across rebuilds lives there instead, in its own `demo/{source}/` subfolder (e.g.
+`demo/eu-core/`, `demo/ec-core/`), and unlike `dist/` it is _not_ gitignored.
-**`scripts/static-pages/demo/` is the one exception** — real-content source material (e.g. a sitemap/content export) the user wants to keep across rebuilds lives there instead, and unlike `dist/` it is _not_ gitignored.
-A JSON file _derived_ from that source (e.g. extracted for a `.data.js` to read) isn't itself source-of-truth, though — that belongs in `dist/{page}/` alongside the page that consumes it, not in `demo/`.
+**Keep the extraction script that reads that source in the same `demo/{source}/` subfolder** (e.g. `demo/eu-core/extract.py`) rather than somewhere throwaway — it's the one thing here that's genuinely worth preserving across sessions if the source is non-trivial to parse (bullet- list/table structure, category headings, etc.), and `demo/` is the only un-gitignored place to put it.
+A JSON file _derived_ from that source (e.g. what the extraction script writes for a `.data.js` to `require()`) isn't itself source-of-truth, though — that belongs in `dist/{page}/` alongside the page that consumes it, not in `demo/`, and re-running the extraction script is how it gets regenerated (after the source changes, or after deleting it to test that `.data.js` fails clearly without it).

 ### EC vs EU: the pipeline isn't equally battle-tested